Walter Douglas Phillips Patton-Bethune: Life

-Born in 1821 at Bishops Hull House, Bishops Hull Taunton, Somerset, he was the eldest son of Thomas Patton (1792–1876), a Captain in the Royal Navy who became a Somerset landowner, and his wife Matilda Winsloe.
+Born in 1821 at Bishops Hull House, Bishop's Hull, Taunton, Somerset, he was the eldest son of Thomas Patton (1792–1876), a Captain in the Royal Navy who became a Somerset landowner, and his wife Matilda Winsloe.
 One of his great-grandmothers was Mary Bethune, who had married Colonel Henry Patton.
-Thomas and Matilda had nine children while living in Bishops Hull.
+Thomas and Matilda had nine children while living in Bishop's Hull.

 Entering the British Army in 1838, he became an ensign by purchase in the 47th (Lancashire) Regiment of Foot.
 He served with this regiment in Malta and the West Indies, moving in 1846 as a Captain to the 74th (Highland) Regiment of Foot, with whom he served in all operations of the Eighth Kaffir War, commanding the Regiment from November 1851 until October 1852.

 As a brevet Lieutenant-Colonel, he fought in the Crimean War, being present at the Battle of Balaclava, the Battle of Inkerman, and the Siege of Sevastopol, and during the Battle of Alma was with the staff of Lord Raglan.
 For his services there he was awarded the Ottoman Order of the Medjidie.

 After further duties in India, he went on half-pay in 1864 but enjoyed further promotions, culminating in 1877 with the rank of full general.
 He was colonel of 74th (Highland) Regiment of Foot from 1876 until their amalgamation with the 71st Foot in 1881, after which he was colonel of the 2nd Battalion of the resultant Highland Light Infantry until his death.

 Around 1873, he inherited the mansion and estate of Clayton Priory in Sussex; and in 1882, he received royal permission to add the surname of Bethune after that of Patton.